stacks-network/sbtc-docs/src/sbtc-operations.md

 The exact format to submit this data is explained in [Wire Formats](./sbtc-operations/wire-formats.md).

+### How the protocol responds to a deposit request
+When a deposit request is mined on the Bitcoin blockchain, the next Stacks block must contain an sBTC mint transaction to the recipient address with the designated amount.
+This is enforced on a consensus level in Stacks, so that Stacks blocks which do not respond to deposit requests are considered invalid by Miners.

 ## Withdrawal Request
 An sBTC withdraw request is a bitcoin transaction containing data and two outputs.
 The first output of this transaction marks the recipient address of the BTC to be withdrawn.